markup-theme/markup-theme/docs/md/_sources/md.md.txt

 ### Attention

-Attentions can be added via raw HTML in Markdown or via a Sphinx directive.
+An attention admonition can be added via raw HTML in Markdown or via a Sphinx directive.

 **Raw HTML**